Theory of robust quantum many-body scars in long-range interacting systems: Conclusions and perspectives

 \section{Conclusions and perspectives}

 In this paper we investigated the existence of \emph{robust} quantum many-body scars (QMBS) in quantum spin lattices.
 We identified a stability mechanism of QMBS based on two conditions: slowly decaying spin-spin interactions and classical integrability of the underlying few-body mean-field Hamiltonian.
-We provided extensive numerical evidence supporting our analytical predictions.
+We provided extensive numerical evidence supporting our analytical predictions {on stability as well as verifying its predicted instabilities}.

 The results of this work have broader consequences: \begin{itemize} \item Dynamics in mean-field models ($\alpha=0$) are well understood in terms of the classical limit of few collective degrees of freedom~\cite{SciollaBiroliMF}.
 Mean-field integrability-breaking gives rise to the established Kolmogorov-Arnold-Moser (KAM) scenario~\cite{giorgilli2022notes}, whereby non-ergodic motion is largely stable for small perturbations, and chaos gradually invades phase space as the perturbation gets stronger.
 However, no general KAM-like scenario has been established for systems with many interacting degrees of freedom.
 On the contrary, it is largely believed that generic infinitesimal perturbations destroy integrability.
 The question remains open on whether specific classes of interacting (classical or quantum) many-body systems allow for a KAM-like scenario.
 Long-range interacting systems are natural candidates, as the parameter $\alpha$ allows to interpolate between few-body classical dynamics ($\alpha=0$) and conventional many-body quantum dynamics ($\alpha=\infty$).
 The findings of this paper imply \emph{a sense of structural stability of non-ergodic dynamics arising from mean-field integrability, reminiscent of KAM scenario}.
 To the best of our knowledge this might be the first controlled extension of KAM-like phenomena to many-body physics.